mmistakes/made-mistakes-jekyll/_posts/2013-02-17-vmasto-2-portrait.md

 ---
 layout: paperfaces
-title: "PaperFaces portrait of @vmasto"
+title: "V-neck in black and white"
 description: "PaperFaces portrait of @vmasto drawn with Paper by 53 on an iPad."
 image: paperfaces-vmasto-2-twitter-lg
 thumb: paperfaces-vmasto-2-twitter-150.jpg